Mock¶

 Testing with Typer¶

-For testing the Items CLI, we will also look at how the CliRunner
+When testing the Tasks CLI, we will also look at how the CliRunner provided

-Typer helps with testing.
-Typer provides a test
+by Typer helps with testing.
+Typer offers a

-interface that allows us to call our application without having to rely on
+testing interface that allows us to invoke our application without having to

-This is good because we cannot simulate what is running in a separate process.
-So
+example.
+This is useful because we cannot simulate what is running in a separate

-and a list of strings representing the command to the
+application cusy.tasks.cli.app and a list of strings representing the

 import shlex